-All of the company's financial assets and liabilities measured at fair value are measured using level 3 valuations in both the year ended 31 December 2022.
+All of the company's financial assets and liabilities measured at fair value are measured using level 3 valuations in both the year ended 31 December 2024 and the year ended 31 December 2023.

 The fair value investment is measured against the contractual terms of the Joint Venture with Xtreme, as detailed in the circular distributed to shareholders to fully explain the terms of the transaction - and thereby seek their authority to enter into the transaction.
 Further details are provided in the strategic report on pages 3 to 5 and in the critical accounting estimates and key judgements on pages 20 and 21.